Scrapbookpages Blog

 Article 21.
 The Tribunal shall not require proof of facts of common knowledge but shall take judicial notice thereof.

-The making of shrunken heads by the Germans was “common knowledge” that did not require proof, so the Allies were not required to furnish proof that the Germans had made this shrunken head.
-The German “war criminals” were being tried on a charge of participating in a “common plan” to commit war crimes, so it didn’t matter whether any of the accused had made this shrunken head or not.
-The Allies had made up new laws for the IMT and new rules for the proceedings.
+The making of shrunken heads by the Germans was “common knowledge” that did not require proof, so the Allies were not required to furnish proof that the Germans had made the shrunken head that Thomas J. Dodd held up in the courtroom.

-The same rule applied to the soap allegedly made from human fat which was introduced into evidence at the Nuremberg IMT by the Soviet prosecutors.
+The same rule applied to the soap, allegedly made from human fat, which was introduced into evidence at the Nuremberg IMT by the Soviet prosecutors.
 There was no forensic report done on the soap because it was common knowledge that the Germans had made soap out of the Jews.

 Soap entered into evidence at the Nuremberg IMT